akademi4eg/aka-assistant/README.md

 * /drop -- removes last request-response from conversation state
 * /image -- generates an image from a prompts and displays it (tested only on Mac).
 Images are saved in `./images`
 * /asr -- records your voice until you press Enter, afterwards sends results to chatgpt.
 Note: there may be problems if you disconnect your headset while CLI tool was already running.
 Audios and Whisper transcripts are stored in `./audios`
+* /doc URL -- downloads and summarizes a pdf document